tuanavu/udacity-course/README.md

 Udacity
 ---

-This repo contains my lectures and assignments of [Udacity](https://www.udacity.com/).
+This repo contains my lectures and assignments of all [Udacity](https://www.udacity.com/) courses.

 ## License